kouprlabs/voltaserve/README.md

 Voltaserve's Docker images supports the following base images:

 - `sle`: SUSE Enterprise Linux / openSUSE Leap
-- `rhel`: Red Hat Enterprise Linux
+- `rhel`: Red Hat Enterprise Linux / Rocky Linux

 The environment variable `VOLTASERVE_BASE_IMAGE` can be set to one of these values.